ENTRIES & WINNERS

 ART - under 15

-"MASK sparks creativity.
-Education in African contries does not give enough attention to the arts in comparison with the Western countries.
-And we can see the diffrence between the children grown in the West and other children.
-If we do not explore our creativity, our innovation, then we will never get where we want to be."
+The event was inaugurated by The Hon.
+Stephen Kariuki, Member of the Kenyan Parliament, who emphasized the importance of nurturing creativity through the arts: "MASK sparks creativity.
+Education in African countries does not give enough attention to the arts in comparison with the Western countries.
+We can see the difference between children raised in the West and others.
+If we do not explore our creativity and innovation, we will never get where we want to be."

 Turner Contemporary, Margate, UK

-"This exhibition connects to the Turner Contemporary's vision 'Art Inspiring Change' and enables visitors to see the world differently through the creativity of Kenyan young people", Turner Contemporary said about the MASK show.
+"This exhibition connects to Turner Contemporary's vision, 'Art Inspiring Change,' and enables visitors to see the world differently through the creativity of Kenyan young people," remarked Turner Contemporary about the MASK show.

 Zandra Rhodes Gallery, Rochester, UK